Why Does My Apartment Smell and What to Do About It?

 To get rid of a musty smell in your apartment, you first need to find the problem.
 Sniff around your trash receptacles, flooring, walls, ceiling, bathtubs, showers, and cabinets.
 Look for mold or mildew, damp surfaces, and pooling water.

-If the source of the offensive smell jumps out at you, take appropriate action like opening windows, spraying air freshener, using the baking soda and vinegar trick mentioned above, which is particularly effective in garbage disposals and washers, or giving the smelly areas a deep clean with a bleach solution or other standard cleaning products.
+Otherwise, if the source of the offensive smell jumps out at you, take appropriate action like opening windows, spraying air freshener, using the baking soda and vinegar trick mentioned above (which is particularly effective in garbage disposals and washers), or giving the smelly areas a deep clean with a bleach and warm water solution or other standard cleaning products.
 If a front-loading washer is the culprit, be sure to clean the rubber seal and leave the door open between uses.

 How to Get Rid of Cigarette Smell in Apartment